MicroEJ/docs/MWT/architecture.rst

 A container follows the composite pattern: it is a widget composed of other widgets.
 It also defines the layout policy of its children (defining their bounds).
 The children's positions are relative to the position of their parent.
 Containers can be nested to design elaborate user interfaces.

-The children are rendered in the order in which they have been added in the container.
+By default, the children are rendered in the order in which they have been added in the container.
 And thus if the container allows overlapping, the widgets added last will be on top of the widgets added first.
+A container can also modify how its children are rendered.

 Desktop
 ~~~~~~~